Passive income: Earn 550 euros in dividends per month - Breaking Latest News

 With more than 90,000 followers, Lisa Osada is one of the largest financial bloggers in Germany.
 Jana house

-Lisa Osada (“Aktiengram”) has managed to build up a portfolio that yields dividends worth around 550 euros every month.
+Lisa Osada appears on Instagram under the name “Aktiengram” and has managed to build up a portfolio that yields dividends worth around 550 euros every month.

 “The regular distributions make me happy and also bring a certain calm to my portfolio,” says the 31-year-old to Business Insider.